 He was so insistent that I visit the town – I can’t remember if it’s Kodiak.
 If I look at the map, I might remember since it is an 1 ½ hours drive from Seward, another quaint and beautiful town in Alaska.

-Ever wondered if all Alaskan King Crab Legs came from Alaska.
+Ever wondered if all Alaskan King Crab Legs come from Alaska.
 The answer is No.

 They are fully cooked but frozen.
 Steam it right away without thawing or thaw first in your kitchen sink.
-If you plan to have it the next day thaw it overnight in your fridge.
+If you plan to have it the next day, thaw it overnight in the fridge.
 Just make sure it is in a tray since it will leak some liquid while thawing.

 How to Steam a Frozen Cooked Alaskan King Crab Legs

 Note: These are fully cooked.

 1. You may omit this step.
 It is just a habit of mine to wash it before steaming.
 With the exposed crab meat I quickly run water over it.

 2. I prefer to use a big tray instead of a steamer.
 You could use the steamer but you have to cut the legs in pieces which I don’t like doing.
 I like to steam the whole piece.

 3. Again, if using the steamer cut it into pieces so it fits.
 Check out my photo above and you’ll see that the steamer is not big enough for these legs.
 Add water and steam for at least 15-18 minutes or until warm if frozen.
 If already thawed, steam for at least 4 to 6 minutes.